Tweed Courthouse: Rooms

 Rooms generally contained lime mortar, which provided soundproofing.
 The cast-iron beams of the superstructure were embedded in the walls so the rooms did not have any obstructions.
 Many rooms were accessed by wooden doors within cast-iron frames.
 Kellum also designed the western and eastern wings with marble tile floors.
 On the ground floor, several rooms have been rearranged, though the rotunda and stair halls are in their original layout.
 The rotunda floor is made of an iron frame set with marble and glass; cast-iron Corinthian columns support the balcony above it.
 The rest of the ground story contains a marble tile floor and plaster ceilings.
 There are multiple north–south secondary halls and a west–east main hall; the secondary halls' ceilings are shorter than that of the main hall.
 Doors made from walnut wood lead to the rooms on the ground floor.

 The second floor contains the main entrance to the building from the Chambers Street staircase.
 Within the rotunda, there is a cast-iron ceiling, balustrade, and marble-and-glass floor.
 The stair halls are located behind archways just outside the rotunda; they contain marble floors and plaster walls and ceilings.
 Like the ground floor, there is a main hall leading to the west and east, as well as north–south secondary halls closed off by doorways.
-The second floor contains four primary rooms, of which three are entered through double doors leading off the main corridor.
+The second floor contains four primary spaces, of which three are entered through double doors leading off the main corridor.
 The fourth room, 201–2, is on the southern side of the building.
 It contains a medievalist design with multicolored patterned tile floors; arcade walls with stone arches; a stone-paneled ceiling; and a set of oak double doors to the main hall, containing glass panels decorated with the seal of New York City.
-Room 201-2's other features include four decorative round granite columns, several brown stone columns, a stone fireplace, and iron radiators under each window.
+Room 201–2's other features include four decorative round granite columns, several brown stone columns, a stone fireplace, and iron radiators under each window.
 There is also a mezzanine above the second floor with marble floors and plaster walls and ceilings.